The Royal Family and Court

-- Green-Eyed Monster: Was jealous when her sister became queen and believed she deserved it more.
+- Green-Eyed Monster: She became jealous when her older sister became queen and believed she deserved it more.

-- HeelFace Turn: Changes her evil ways at the end of "Ivy's True Colors"
+- HeelFace Turn: She changes her evil ways at the end of "Ivy's True Colors".

 - Laser-Guided Amnesia: To overthrow King Roland and placate her subjects, she uses amnesia spells to make them forget.